 vers commit

-Save the current state of a VM as a commit with optional tagging.Synopsis
+Save the current state of a VM as a commit.Synopsis

 Description